Waterworks (Better Call Saul): Production

 "Waterworks" was written and directed by Breaking Bad and Better Call Saul creator Vince Gilligan.
-This is Gilligan's only solo writing credit for the series, and the first television episode he wrote by himself since "Felina", the series finale for Breaking Bad.
-Gilligan rejoined the Better Call Saul writers' room in the sixth season, having left early in the third season and ceding showrunning duties to series co-creator Peter Gould.
+This was Gilligan's only solo writing credit for the series, and the first television episode he wrote by himself since "Felina", the series finale for Breaking Bad.
+Gilligan rejoined the Better Call Saul writers' room in the sixth season, having left early in the third season and ceded showrunning duties to series co-creator Peter Gould.

-Bob Odenkirk and Rhea Seehorn are the only actors listed in the starring credits.
-Seehorn had been absent from the series since "Fun and Games" three episodes prior.
+Rhea Seehorn was absent from the series since "Fun and Games" three episodes prior.
 The episode answered the long-posed question from fans and critics alike of Kim Wexler's fate and whereabouts after the events of Breaking Bad.
-Gilligan mentioned that, over the years, several people had asked if Kim was deceased in this timeline.
-While this was a possibility, the writing staff never considered killing off the character.
+Gilligan mentioned that, over the years, several people asked if Kim was deceased.
+While acknowledging it as a possibility, the writing staff never considered killing Kim.
+The writing team purposely chose to refrain from including Kim until the last episode, with Gilligan and Gould citing the primary rationale as being for "showmanship".
 Seehorn interpreted that "a part of her has died" and her overall character as being a "shell of a person".
-She had discussed Kim's character with Gould and Gilligan, noting that while there was "nothing wrong with her life, quote unquote", her life was considered "tragic" as "It is only because we know what she could have been, and her potential and what she wanted, that it is so tragic to have her not practicing law, to have her not be using her brain to her full potential or her skill set".
-In her phone call with Gene, Seehorn interpreted that Kim had asked Gene to turn himself in "out of love that she’s saying this can’t be much of a life, like, turn yourself in".
-She also added that while Kim understood Gene had asked her to confess to her crimes was "defensive, reactive talk", it was also an indirect challenge to her conscience, which Seehorn believes encourages her to "take on her own conscience".
+She discussed Kim's character with Gould and Gilligan, noting that while there was "nothing wrong with her life", it would be considered "tragic" as "we know what she could have been, and her potential and what she wanted".
+In her phone call with Gene, Seehorn interpreted that Kim asked Gene to turn himself in "out of love" as she did not want Gene to continue living his unhealthy lifestyle.
+She also acknowledged that while Kim understood Gene's request for her to confess her crimes was "defensive, reactive talk", it was also an indirect challenge to her conscience, which Seehorn believes encouraged her to "take on her own conscience".
+Gilligan also agreed with her sentiments, further observing changes in her physical appearance and her trauma regarding Howard's death.